 We provide a range of individual and group-based treatments for our patients in four key areas:

 Mental health issues in pregnancy and after birth can affect a woman’s capacity to cope with the demands of motherhood and to bond effectively with her baby.

 Anxiety and depression following a cancer diagnosis can challenge a woman’s capacity to cope with her physical health and her view of herself and in turn, impact on her relationships and her partner.

 Menopause and other mid-life changes can also have a significant impact on a woman and seriously compromise her sense of health and wellbeing.

 The mental health service at the Women’s is part of the treatment & care we provide to women who are already patients in our maternity, cancer or menopause clinics.

 The mental health services at the Women’s can only be accessed by women who are already patients at the Women’s – you cannot get a direct referral to these services.

 - Established in 2007, our Centre was the first gender-based mental health centre in Australia.

-- The integration of the Centre for Women’s Mental Health enables us to support our patients more thoroughly and work to enhance their quality of life.
+- The integration of the Women’s Mental Health Service enables us to support our patients more thoroughly and work to enhance their quality of life.
 It also enables us to undertake significant research to better understand and treat the various mental health issues that women can experience throughout their life.